 - Wales did so in 2017, considering its guidance for commissioning services for people with a learning disability to also cover people with autism.

 Local needs and strategies

-Particular local authorities, CCGs or NHS Trusts may have conducted a careful Joint Strategic Needs Assessment, like this one from South Gloucestershire, this from Camden & Islington and this from Norfolk.
+Particular local authorities, CCGs or NHS Trusts may have conducted a careful Joint Strategic Needs Assessment, like this one from South Gloucestershire or this from Camden & Islington.
 The Public Health England Fingertip Profile does not include data on adults.
 They then go on to produce a commissioning plan for autistic people living in their own area.
 Examples include: